yashmanian/Monocular-Visual-Odometry/README.md

 Todo (08/31/2018)
 -----------------
-1. Write RANSAC implementation for fundamental matrix.
+1. Test Fundamental Matrix accuracy.
+2. Write Pose Decomposition for Essential Matrix.
-2. Optimize RANSAC on homographyRANSAC
+3. Optimize RANSAC on homographyRANSAC.
-3. Move Window generation to class and add destructor to close windows after end of execution.
+4. Move Window generation to class and add destructor to close windows after end of execution.

 Example code on how to use the library will be updated in the cpp file src/main.cc.